The components of a VFD (Variable Frequency Drive) consist of two main sections – the power stage and the control circuit.

 On KEB’s F5 drive, the control card has a few main components.
 The first is the internal connection to the power stage.
 This allows the control to tell the power side when and what to output to the motor.

 In summary, the power stage and control circuit are the two main components of a VFD.
-Hopefully you are a little more familiar with the main components of a drive and how they are used to interact with the rest of the machine and control the motor.
+Hopefully, you are a little more familiar with the main components of a drive and how they are used to interact with the rest of the machine and control the motor.
+If you have further questions, please contact us via the form below.

 Let's Work Together